RevantOrg/Revant/README.md

 # Running the pipeline

+To set up a new project, create a new emtpy directory and put the following input files in a subdirectory called `input`.
+All input and intermediate files used by REVANT are currently human-readable text files: this is for debugging and might be dropped in the future.

+* `LAshow.txt`: all pairwise alignments between the reads in a random subset that covers 1X of the genome.
+This is the output of the `LAshow` tool of DALIGNER.
+*

 The `scripts` directory contains shell scripts that automate most steps of the pipeline.
 This is just a first draft of a scripting system and must be improved.
 Current issues:

 * For simplicity, the current scripts are designed for a single machine rather than for a cluster.
 A cluster version of the whole pipeline will follow.